Optimal Pricing with a Single Point: Optimal performance for deterministic mechanisms

 The proof is presented in Appendix \ref{apx:deterministicmechanisms}.
-When using deterministic mechanisms, this result enables one, quite notably, to obtain in closed form the exact value associated with the conversion rate at one price, but also the optimal price to post.
+When using deterministic mechanisms, this result enables one, quite notably, to obtain in closed form the exact value associated with the conversion rate at one price when using deterministic mechanisms, but also the optimal price to post.
 The structure of the result is also quite instructive.
 There are three ``regimes": high, intermediate and low conversion rates (where those regions depend of the focal class).
 For high conversion rates, the seller's optimal price is simply to continue to post the incumbent price.
 Intuitively, the seller may want to explore higher prices, but the seller runs the risk of losing all customers when pricing higher.
-In this case, the hard cases for the seller are masses at or around $w$.
+In this case, the hard cases for the seller are masses at or around $\pin$.
 For intermediate conversion rates and low conversion rates, the situation is different as in those cases, a more subtle interplay arises, and the seller needs to carefully select a price below the incumbent price to optimize its competitive ratio.
+We next analyze some implications of this result.

-\subsection{Performance Analysis}
+\subsection{Performance analysis}

 While \Cref{thm:deterministic_perf_close} provides a full characterization, there are various notable observations with regard to the implications of the result.

 In \Cref{fig:det-p}, we plot the optimal price to post given the data at hand.